-Teletherapy can be effective for a majority of students with special needs.
-Online therapy has worked with students who have articulation problems, as well as those on the autism spectrum or who have more severe conditions.
-While research has shown that online therapy can be as effective as onsite, online can be an even better option when:
+Teletherapy can be effective for many students with special needs.
+Online therapy has worked with students who have articulation problems and research has shown that online therapy can be effective, especially in cases when:

 You use the same types of materials commonly available onsite—including cards, board games, videos, and curriculum-based activities—all of which are available in our extensive digital content library.
 This online library contains tens of thousands of items that enable you to create individualized sessions for each and every student.
 You can also upload your own materials to the library for use.